OndrejTexler/Neurally-Guided-Style-Transfer/README.md

 ## Build
 ### On Windows
 * It depends on OpenCV and it expects `opencv_world420.dll` in your PATH.
-Pre-build DLL can be downloaded at https://opencv.org/opencv-4-2-0/, (or directly [opencv-4.2.0-vc14_vc15.exe](https://sourceforge.net/projects/opencvlibrary/files/4.2.0/opencv-4.2.0-vc14_vc15.exe/download))
+Pre-build DLL can be downloaded at https://opencv.org/opencv-4-2-0/, (or directly at [opencv-4.2.0-vc14_vc15.exe](https://sourceforge.net/projects/opencvlibrary/files/4.2.0/opencv-4.2.0-vc14_vc15.exe/download))
 * The build script assumes VisualStudio to be installed
 * Run `build-win.bat`, it should output `styletransfer.exe`